-Throughout the procedure, imaging guidance is used to confirm adequate decompression of the joint, ensuring the goal of smoother joint movement.
+Throughout the procedure, imaging guidance is used to confirm adequate decompression of the joint, with the goal of smoother joint movement.

 Smaller incisions and less tissue trauma are designed to support a return to normal footwear and activities.